htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

-- Added statistics to the collector ad about CCB.
-  :ticket:`7842`

-- When running a singularity job, the starter first runs `singularity test` if this returns non-zero, the job is put on hold.
-  :ticket:`7801`
+- Added support for OAuth, SciTokens, and Kerberos credentials in local universe jobs.
+  :ticket:`7693`

+- The python ``schedd.submit`` method now accepts a ``Submit`` object and itemdata to define the jobs, to be submitted.
+The use of a ClassAd to define the job is now deprecated for this method
+  :ticket:`7853`

+- A new Python method ``schedd.edit`` can be used to set multiple attributes for a job specification with a single call to this method.
+  :jira:`28`

+- Added a new ``SCRIPT HOLD`` feature to DAGMan, allowing users to define a script executable that runs when a job goes on hold.
+  :jira:`65`

+- Added a new ``SUBMIT-DESCRIPTION`` command to DAGMan, which allows inline jobs to share submit descriptions.
+  :jira:`64`

 - You may now tag instances from the command line of `condor_annex`.
 Use the ``-tag <name> <value>`` command-line option once for each tag.
   :ticket:`7834`

+- When running a singularity job, the starter first runs `singularity test` if this returns non-zero, the job is put on hold.
+  :ticket:`7801`

 - Added support for requesting GPUs with grid universe jobs of type `batch`.
   :ticket:`7757`

-- The python ``schedd.submit`` method now accepts a ``Submit`` object and itemdata to define the jobs, to be submitted.
-The use of a ClassAd to define the job is now deprecated for this method
-  :ticket:`7853`

-- A new python method ``schedd.edit`` can be used to set multiple attributes for a job specification with a single call to this method.
-  :jira:`28`

-- OAuth and Krb credentials are now work for local universe jobs.
-  :ticket:`7693`

 - Added new configuration variable :macro:`MIN_FLOCK_LEVEL`, which can be used to specify how many of the remote HTCondor pools listed in